WebEngineering-FHNW/Kolibri/README.md

 ### Sources
 The src dir is under docs such that we can publish the sources directly.
+**UPDATE (Mar 25): the source are now under src as usual** since the GitHub publishing restrictions no longer apply.

 ### Styling
 Kolibri comes with its own